 Do test your layouts with different browser widths, to make sure they look the way you expect.
-Some blocks, like Columns blocks, may look great on desktop sized screens but get a bit crowded feeling on larger tablet-sized screens.
+Some blocks, like Columns blocks, may look great on desktop sized screens but get a bit crowded on larger tablet-sized screens.

 Gutenberg offers gradients options on a number of blocks, including Group, Button, Cover block overlays.